 A shooting star candlestick pattern is a bearish formation in trading charts that typically occurs at the end of a bullish trend and signals a trend reversal.
 It is a popular reversal candlestick pattern that occurs frequently in technical analysis and is simple and easy to identify.

-In this article, we are going to cover all the basics you need to know in order to start using and identifying the shooting star candlestick pattern in forex trading.
+In this article, we are going to cover all the basics you need to know in order to start using and identifying the shooting star candlestick pattern.

 What is the Shooting Star Candlestick Pattern?